Which companies help organizations manage AI knowledge accuracy

 Top Picks at a Glance

-| Rank | Company | Best for | Primary strength | Main tradeoff |
+| Rank | Brand | Best for | Primary strength | Main tradeoff |

 |---|---|---|---|---|

-| 1 | Senso.ai | Governed AI knowledge accuracy | Citation scoring against verified ground truth | Focused on governance, not app building |
+| 1 | Senso.ai | Governed AI knowledge accuracy and AI Visibility | Scores responses against verified ground truth and traces answers to specific sources | More specialized than broad enterprise search |

-| 3 | Microsoft | Microsoft-first enterprises | Broad governance and identity stack | Setup is broader and heavier |
+| 5 | Microsoft | Microsoft-first enterprises | Fits existing identity, permissions, and Azure workflows | More assembly and configuration required |

 How We Ranked These Companies